 According to the persuasive speech outline example, the laziness, the decision and the human weakness are causes why we do not do what we believe.
 It requires energy, patience, discipline, order and thought to put our beliefs into practice.
 It is easier not to act, not to move, not to waste energy, not to invest in improving ourselves and our environment.
 The good speaker can remind people of their values, their beliefs, and move them into action to realize them.
 He is the good speaker, with his speech to motivate, who can move his audience from inaction to action (even if we talk about informative speech outline on bullying) to put into practice what he really believes he should do.
 The good man, the leader who knows how to speak well, provides the spark that the public needs to wake up from its inertia and … act!

-When the speaker wants his audience to initiate some action, he will use a speech to motivate the action.
+When the speaker wants his audience to initiate some action, he will use a speech to motivate the action on basis of research paper outline.
 In this speech, it is about moving a predisposed audience to take such action.
 That is, the possibility of achieving an action by the public first requires that the latter have favorable attitudes towards the recommendation.
 If the persuader determines that his audience does not know the subject, that he has slightly negative, slightly positive, or neutral attitudes, he will know that before he can motivate this audience to take any action he will have to make the persuasive effort of conviction to change his attitudes.

 On the other hand, when the persuader judges that his public has favorable or very favorable attitudes towards the recommendation, he will know that he is in a position of appropriate attitude to motivate him to action.
 The specific purpose of the discourse to motivate, expressed from the point of view of the public, usually expresses a verb of action.
 The specific purpose to motivate the action is expressed with an action verb, such as: smiling, walking, cycling, and eating orange, using antibiotics, and so on.